MScaramuzzi/Soil-Consumption-Ontology/index.md

 We have actually opted to align the class **:PopulatedPlace** which reduces the number of instances to look for in DBpedia, this has been done in order to **reduce** the computation **time** of the alignment which would have been incredibly lengthy.

 We have realized the alignment by exploiting **LIMES**, a command line tool that can be configured through an XML file.
-It is possible to insert the information needed for the alignment by tuning some of the tags in the configuration file of LIMES, which we called **file.xml**.
+It is possible to insert the information needed for the alignment by tuning some of the tags in the configuration file of LIMES, which we have called **pom1.xml**.

 In this document we specify the endpoint SPARQL of the **SOURCE** (Soil Consumption Ontology) and the **TARGET** (DBpedia) ontology.
 In this case the two are: